visionof2030-pixel/SG3-1_6-review-/README.md

                     options: ["going to", "will", "was", "did"],
                     correctAnswer: 1,
                     explanation: {
-                        correct: "صحيح! 'will' تستخدم للتنبؤات والقرارات اللحظية.",
+                        correct: "Correct! 'will' is used for predictions and instant decisions.",
-                        wrong: "خطأ.
-Will + base verb تستخدم للتنبؤات والوعود والقرارات التي تتخذ في لحظة التكلم.",
+                        wrong: "Wrong.
+Will + base verb is used for predictions, promises and decisions made at the moment of speaking.",
-                        grammar: "المستقبل البسيط بـ will: Subject + will + base verb",
+                        grammar: "Simple Future with will: Subject + will + base verb",
-                        example: "مثال: It will probably rain later.
+                        example: "Example: It will probably rain later.
 I will help you with your homework."
                     }
                 },
                 {